 ARCHITECTURE + INTERIOR DESIGNS:

-Dennie's most important design was the concept and layout for the Interim Memorial at Ground Zero, called the Tribute Center (2006).
+Evangeline's most important design was the concept and layout for the Interim Memorial at Ground Zero, called the Tribute Center (2006).
 The space located at the WTC site served as a temporary memorial and educational gallery about the events of 9/11.
-Dennie helped the 9/11 Victims and Families Association to develop their mission statement and guiding principles, then organized the themes for the design.
-Dennie worked on the project from schematics up to construction, while making the center as environmentally-friendly as possible.
-Dennie developed the memorial's design narrative, proposed dozens of layouts for 3,000+ names of the victims who perished, and documented hundreds of artifacts recovered from the WTC site at the JFK hanger through her photography.
-The Tribute Center provided a cathardic experience for people who visited Ground Zero until the official memorial was built.
+She helped the 9/11 Victims and Families Association to develop their mission statement and guiding principles, then organized the themes for the design.
+Evangeline worked on the project from schematics up to construction, while making the center as environmentally-friendly as possible.
+She developed the memorial's design narrative, proposed dozens of layouts for 3,000+ names of the victims who perished, and documented hundreds of artifacts recovered from the WTC site at the JFK hanger through her photography.
+The Tribute Center provided a cathartic experience for people who visited Ground Zero until the official memorial was built.

 Another notable project she designed includes the prototype of a nation-wide chain of eco-friendly restaurants, called Green Canteen.
 The industrial meat-packing space in the hipster neighborhood Williamsburg, Brooklyn was transformed to an environmentally-friendly restaurant.
 Her design employed an eco-industrial-chic with a low-carbon footprint, custom furniture, low-VOC finishes, and solar-hot water panels on the roof.
 The restaurant was also designed to achieve LEED CI Silver Certification.